tawasta/event/website_event_track_advanced/README.rst

 Advanced features for Event Track

 Features:
+   - Create Review Groups and link them to tracks
+   - Create Track Rating Grades
-   - Ability to give Event Tracks ratings
+   - Ability to give Event Tracks ratings (Rating Grades) based on review groups
+   - Reviewers are users who belong to review groups and are able to rate certain tracks

 Configuration
 =============